himoose/user-docs/docs/projects.md

 **Fix**:
 - **Project Name**: Displayed in the UI only (project cards, headers).
 - **Slug**: Used in URLs (e.g., `/projects/acme-corp`).
 Edit the slug separately if you want to change it.
-- Changing the name doesn't affect existing data—all competitors, comparisons, and settings remain intact.
+- Changing the name doesn't affect existing data.
+All competitors, comparisons, and settings remain intact.

 ---